Aventura en África

-Aventura en África, was the fourth season of the show La Isla de los FamoS.O.S and the sixth season of Survivor to air in Spain and it was broadcast on Antena 3 from January 11, 2005 to March 15, 2005.
-This season took place in Kenya.
-This is the first season which introduce anonymous contestants with celebrity contestants.
+Aventura en África was the fourth season of the show La Isla de los FamoS.O.S. and the sixth overall season of Supervivientes to air in Spain.
+It was broadcast on Antena 3 from January 11, 2005 to March 15, 2005.
+This season took place in Kenya and was the first to introduce anonymous contestants with celebrity contestants.

+Season summary

 With this season the tribes were initially divided into two tribes, Masai (Celebrity) and Samburu (Anonymous).
 Following the fifth elimination, the tribes into only one tribe.
 When it came time for the final five, previously eliminated contestants Mili and Rebeca were voted back in the game by their fellow contestants and next week María Abradelo was chosen to come back by the producers.
-Ultimately, it was Víctor Janeiro, the well known bullfighter, who won this season over anonymous Raquel Muriel and took home the €60,000 grand prize.
+Ultimately, it was Víctor Janeiro, the well known bullfighter, who won this season over anonymous Raquel Muriel and took home the grand prize.